 Lake Garda is the largest Italian lake with an area of 370 square km: in any direction, your gaze is turned, you cannot grasp its boundaries.
 Indeed, Lake Garda bathes three Italian regions: Lombardy, Veneto, and Trentino-Alto-Adige, offering an extraordinary variety of landscapes.
-Here there are places rich in history and culture, beautifully equipped beaches, great food and wine tradition, walks to be done on foot or by bike, clubs for the evening, wellness centers, and sports facilities.
+Here there are places rich in history and culture, beautifully equipped beaches, great food and wine tradition, walks to be done on foot or by bike, clubs for the evening, wellness centers, amazing restaurants, and sports facilities.

 One of the things to do absolutely if you are on vacation on Lake Garda is certainly a boat ride.
 The navigation service allows you to take a mini-cruise to discover the beauty of the lake.

 Sirmione is probably among the very first towns to see on Lake Garda.
 From the Grottoes of Catullus to the Scaliger Castle, passing through the alleys of the historic center to the churches of Santa Maria della Neve and San Pietro in Mavino, this town of about 8000 inhabitants alone deserves a trip in these parts.
 Besides, it is also a renowned spa.

 Among its most important monuments is certainly the Scaliger castle: it dates back to around 1250 and is one of the best-preserved castles in Italy, entirely open to visitors.
 The castle is a suggestive fortress directly overlooking the lake, which is accessed via a drawbridge.
 From the top of the walls, it is possible to admire the whole surrounding area.
 The entrance to the castle is also the only way to enter the historic center of Sirmione.

 Grottoes of Catullus